 Relational and Integral Psychology

 I am trained in psychodynamic psychotherapy from a Relational perspective - Relational Theory proposes that a central human necessity is the establishment of authentic and mutual connection in relationship.
 Disconnection in relationship is the source of psychological problems (Stephen Mitchell).
-A Relational approach has been used by feminist psychologists, such as myself, based on the theories of Nancy Chodorow and Jessica Benjamin who emphasize the experience of equality and inequality in relationships as having great effect on mental health.
+A Relational approach has been used by feminist psychologists, such as Nancy Chodorow and Jessica Benjamin, emphasizing that the experience of equality and inequality in relationships has great effect on mental health.

 In addition, I have a background in Integral Psychology – an approach embedded in my graduate training at California Institute of Integral Studies - which integrates insights from mind/body approaches, nutrition, spiritual/religious traditions (Western and Eastern), and alternative health practices in order to allow for a more comprehensive approach to working with clients in therapy.